maenu/gtoolkit-contribution-typer/README.md

     load.
 ```

-For an example usage, run the example in `TypDynExamples`, then inspect the resulted test methods.

-Currently based on instrumented invocations under test.
+Check the 'Typer' page in the Lepiter database.